 What’s Next for the OnePlus 6T?

 So what’s next for you and your phone?
-Well, considering it’s already running Android 9 Pie, and it already received multiple updates before the end of 2018, nothing really.
-Owners received updates on December 21st or 27th on the beta, and the next round of bug-fixing updates will come in January 2019.
+Well, considering it’s already running Android 9 Pie, and it already received multiple updates in 2018 and Android Pie updates in 2019, nothing is coming.
+Well, aside from bug fixes and Android Q later this year.

 Expect another update soon to further squash most of the bugs and improve camera, display, and battery stability.
-That’ll actually happen over the next few months as the company releases updates.
-Then, look out for a maintenance Android 9.0.1 release, or the Android Q beta in March.
+As we move ahead in 2019 expect some UI optimizations and improvements.
+Then, look out for an opportunity to try the Android Q beta sometime in April or May.